Stdchronononexistent Local Time In C++ - C++ Programming Tutorial

 Stdchronononexistent Local Time In C++

-The std::chrono::nonexistentlocaltime exception is issued when an attempt is made to convert a nonexistent std::chrono::localtime to std::chrono::systime without indicating how to handle the ambiguous circumstance.
-The conversion could occur in operations such as:
+The std::chrono::nonexistentlocaltime exception is triggered when there is an attempt to convert a non-existent std::chrono::localtime to std::chrono::systime without defining how to resolve the ambiguous situation.
+This scenario may arise during various operations like:

-• Std::chrono::timezone::tosys: This function converts the local time to the system time (systime).
-Suppose the local time occurs inside the skipped period during a DST transition, and no specific handling strategy (such as selecting the earliest or latest possible acceptable time) is specified.
-In that case, this function will throw a std::chrono::nonexistentlocal_time exception.
+• Std::chrono::timezone::tosys: This method changes the local time to system time (systime).
+If the local time falls within a skipped period during a DST transition and no specific resolution method is provided (such as selecting the earliest or latest acceptable time), the function will raise a std::chrono::nonexistentlocal_time exception.

-• Constructors of std::chrono::zonedtime: When creating a std::chrono::zonedtime object from a std::chrono::local_time or if the provided local time is invalid due to DST modifications, the constructor will throw this exception unless a resolution strategy is specified.
+• Creating instances of std::chrono::zonedtime: When instantiating a std::chrono::zonedtime object from a std::chrono::local_time, or if the given local time is invalid due to DST adjustments, the constructor will throw this exception unless a resolution approach is explicitly defined.

 • Syntax: